 - Lights, reflective accessories, mirrors, horn, and windshield wipers

 - Equipment for emergencies

 Drivers are prohibited from using mobile devices for phone calls, text messaging, and such.
 Radar detectors are not to be used or possessed in a commercial vehicle.
 An emergency exception applies to usage of mobile devices for contacting emergency responders.

 - Must be 21 years of age or 18 for exclusively intrastate drivers

 - Be capable of safely moving, securing, and distributing cargo

 - Hold a valid Commercial Driver’s License, pass a written test and road test, and a medical examination

 - Maintain a minimum of $750,000 in liability insurance at all times

 Contact a Kansas City Truck Accident Lawyers

-Since 1952, the law firm of Norton & Norton, P.C. has been representing injury victims in car, truck and motorcycle accidents.
+Since 1952, the law firm of Norton & Spencer, P.C. has been representing injury victims in car, truck and motorcycle accidents.